gamblehawk/LegendCraft/README.txt

 === Credits ===================================================================

-LegendCraft was developed by LeChosenOne, and DingusBungus With code contribution by xxRaWatbBallXX.
+LegendCraft was developed by LeChosenOne, DingusBungus, and Eeyle

 Thanks to 800Craft code contributers:
     Rebelliousdude, boblol0909, WaterGod469 and Maicke98 for trying.